 All six of Warwickshire’s grammar schools have their own admission arrangements for the 2022 entry year.
 Visit each school’s website to get a copy.
 We advise that you carefully read through the arrangements for every school you are thinking of applying for, prior to submitting your secondary school application.

 The documents requested from you must be received by the Admissions Service by Friday 30 December 2022.
 Our preferred method of sending is via email - PDF copies will be accepted, as will photographs, as long as they are clear and readable.

-If your application for a grammar school is classed as late then your child will not be considered in the first round of offers, which will be released to parents on 1 March 2021.
+If your application for a grammar school is classed as late then your child will not be considered in the first round of offers.
 Instead, they will only be considered for an offer from the waiting list, where there are vacancies, and only where the child’s score from the 11+ test meets the minimum score threshold to be placed on the waiting list for the relevant grammar school.